sbg/Mitty/Readme.md

   Say, for example, we have bed files that look like

 ```
-bed1:
+1.bed:
 1 10  1000
 2 10  5000

-bed2:
+2.bed:
 1 2000  3000

-bed3:
+3.bed:
-2 10 5000
+2 1000 2000
 ```

-would result in diploid simulations for chrom 1 and chrom 2 if bed1, bed2 and bed3 are all passed.
+If all three bed files are passed this would result in a simulated genome with two copies of both chrom 1 and chrom 2.

-On the other hand, if only bed1 and bed2 were passed, it would result in a VCF diploid for chrom1 but haploid for chrom2.
+Due to the regions in the BED files, chrom1 would contain only HET variants while chrom2 may carry HOM variants in the overlap region 1000-2000

-Also note that all variants on chrom 1 would be heterozygous since the chrom1 regions do not overlap while variants on chrom2 would be a random mix of homozygous and heterozygous.
+If only 1.bed and 2.bed were passed the resulting simulated genome would have two copies of chrom 1 but one copy of chrom 2

 Appendix